raajivrekha/rpi_pub/README.md

 See the Features section below and give it a go.

+# Why?
+I wanted to learn ansible and enjoy running pihole on two Pi Zero W's.
+I also test on a RPI3B+.
+I also wanted to harden and tweak the raspbian OS to achieve a greater level of security.
+Lynis is the benchmark tool which evaluated my test systems.
+This ansible playbook will achieve a score just above 80 (Which is pretty good).
+This is a healthy level that allows for continued expansion and varied use cases which doesn't sacrifice too much security.

 # Features
 I'll list some features of this repository and ansible setup.
 This can also be known as "What does this playbook do for me?".